Groestlcoin/eclair-mobile/README.md

-# Eclair Mobile
+# Groestlcoin Eclair Mobile
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](LICENSE)
 [![Gitter chat](https://img.shields.io/badge/chat-on%20gitter-rose.svg)](https://gitter.im/ACINQ/eclair)

-Eclair Mobile is a next generation, Lightning-ready Bitcoin wallet.
-It can be used as a regular Bitcoin wallet, and can also connect to the Lightning Network for cheap and instant payments.
+Groestlcoin Eclair Mobile is a next generation, Lightning-ready Groestlcoin wallet.
+It can be used as a regular Groestlcoin wallet, and can also connect to the Lightning Network for cheap and instant payments.

-This software is based upon [eclair](https://github.com/ACINQ/eclair), and follows the Lightning Network standard.
+This software is based upon [eclair](https://github.com/groestlcoin/eclair), and follows the Lightning Network standard.

 ## Installation

-The wallet is available on [Google Play](https://play.google.com/store/apps/details?id=fr.acinq.eclair.wallet), you can also download APKs from the [releases page](https://github.com/ACINQ/eclair-wallet/releases).
+The wallet is available on [Google Play](https://play.google.com/store/apps/details?id=fr.acinq.eclair.wallet), you can also download APKs from the [releases page](https://github.com/groestlcoin/eclair-wallet/releases).

 ## Wallet Limitations

 - Lightning channels are outbound only: you can pay with LN but you can not receive or forward payments with this wallet.
-For the complete LN experience, run a full [Eclair Node](https://github.com/ACINQ/eclair).
+For the complete LN experience, run a full [Groestlcoin Eclair Node](https://github.com/groestlcoin/eclair).

 ## Usage with Lightning (on TESTNET)